 Lipedema Inflammation: Lipedema fat goes through inflammatory changes.
 Early on lipedema fat is actually softer and fluffier than normal subcutaneous fat.
 As lipedema progresses the fat goes through inflammatory changes becoming firmer and more nodular and the areas become tender and swollen.
 Over time the fat becomes fibrous and nodular and it starts to feel like beans in a bean bag.
 In more advanced stages the fibrous bands create nodules and valleys.

 Prevalence: Lipedema is not a rare disorder.
 Rather it is a rarely recognized disorder.
-The best estimates is that 11% of the female population are affected by lipedema.
-1
+The highest estimate is that 11% of the female population are affected by lipedema but the range is from less than 1% to 11% percent of the female population.1

 Stage 1 Lipedema